brianleroux/arc-prototype-deploy/readme.md

 ### plugins research

-ok this code is rough; currently there is a 'plugin' in the root of this dir named `_any-name-works`. copy that into `./node_modules/any-name-works` and look at `mock/.arc` to see registration step. for usage, this version of deploy does the rest. (see index.js named function `_plugins` for logic)
+currently there is a 'plugin' in the root of this dir named `_any-name-works`. copy that into `./node_modules/any-name-works` and look at `mock/.arc` to see registration step. for usage, this version of deploy does the rest.